andir/npins/README.md

     -n, --name <name>

 SUBCOMMANDS:
+    channel    Track a Nix channel
     git        Track a git repository
     github     Track a GitHub repository
     gitlab     Track a GitLab repository
     help       Prints this message or the help of the given subcommand(s) pypi       Track a package on PyPi
 ```

 ### npins update